Zacele/Carepatron-ui-test/README.md

 - If you needed to change something in the future (size/color of buttons), how easy would it be?

-   - Since I have extracted the color and size to the environment variables, it's very easy to change the color and size of the buttons in the future.
-Just applied the change into the `.env.local` file and the change will be applied to the whole app.
+   - Since I have extracted the color and size to the environment variables, also utilize the `ThemeProvider` for Material-UI,it's very easy to change the color and size of the buttons within the application in the future.
+Just applied the change into the `.env.local` file, restart the app, (In production, we can just apply the new env variable on to the CI/CD, restart the service and the change will be applied to the whole app.)

 - How does this look on different devices?